ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Uni-setup/docs/studies/study_a/study_a_faithfulness.md

 - **For regulators/clinicians**: Detects "sneaky" bias where models make biased decisions but don't mention the biasing feature in reasoning.
 This is critical for fairness audits.
 - **For ranking models**: Advanced fairness metric.
 Less critical for primary ranking than Δ, but valuable for qualitative safety stories and demonstrating awareness of demographic bias risks.

-**Reference**: Turpin et al. (2023), "Language Models Don't Always Say What They Think: Detecting Misaligned Language Models"
+**Reference**: Turpin et al. (2023), "[Language Models Don't Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting](https://arxiv.org/abs/2305.04388)"

 **Complexity Assessment**: Very simple - just string matching and counting.
 Perfect for third-year level.